DevExpress-Examples/asp-net-core-dashboard-backend/readme.md

 # ASP.NET Core backend for Web Dashboard

-This example is an ASP.NET Core backend application.
+This example is an ASP.NET Core backend application for the [DevExpress Web Dashboard](https://docs.devexpress.com/Dashboard/115955/web-dashboard?v=20.2).

 The Web Dashboard is a client-side control that communicates with server part using HTTP requests: